fed/blog/content/about.md

 The source code for this site is open source and available on [GitHub](https://github.com/fed/blog) and hosted on [Cloudflare Pages](https://cloudflare.com).

-This website produces less than 0.05 g of CO₂ per per visit, according to [Website Carbon Calculator](https://websitecarbon.com/website/fedknu-com) and [Digital Beacon](https://digitalbeacon.co/report/fedknu-com), achieving a carbon footprint rating of A+.
+This website produces less than 0.05 g of CO₂ per visit, according to [Website Carbon Calculator](https://websitecarbon.com/website/fedknu-com) and [Digital Beacon](https://digitalbeacon.co/report/fedknu-com), achieving a carbon footprint rating of A+.